 On the flip side, the low base rate means the current interest rate for savings is also very low.

 It's very hard to find a conventional cash ISA, easy access, or fixed rate savings account that will give you more than 1.5%.
-To get an interest rate of 2.1%, to match the current rate of inflation, you need to lock your savings away and not touch them for five years!
+To get an interest rate of 2.1%, to match the current rate of inflation, you need to lock your savings away and not touch them for at least five years.

-The Bank of England can change the base rate at Monetary Policy Committee (MPC) meetings, which generally happen eight times a year.
+The BoE can change the base rate at Monetary Policy Committee (MPC) meetings, which generally happen eight times a year.